kwhjvdkamp/ScrollToTopAndScrollToBottom/README.md

 # Scroll to top and scroll to bottom
- Buttons to scroll automatically back to top and down to the bottom of the page.
+ Buttons to scroll automatically back to top and down to the bottom of the page

- ## Goal
+Goal
  Working as aspected @keyframes: color and blinking

+## Versions & packages
-Angular CLI: 14.2.10
+> Angular CLI: 14.2.10
-Node: 18.12.1 (Unsupported)
+> Node: 18.12.1 (Unsupported)
-Package Manager: npm 9.1.3
+> Package Manager: npm 9.1.3
-OS: win32 x64
+> OS: win32 x64

-Angular: 14.2.12
+> Angular: 14.2.12
 ... animations, common, compiler, compiler-cli, core, forms ... language-service, platform-browser, platform-browser-dynamic ... router